Security Checkup

 Supported frameworks

-The most directly actionable framework for M365 — every control maps to a specific M365 configuration setting. ~59 controls across 7 sections (Admin Center, Entra ID, Exchange Online, Purview, SharePoint/OneDrive, Teams, Defender).
+The most directly actionable framework for M365 — every control maps to a specific M365 configuration setting. ~140 controls across 9 sections (Admin Center, Defender, Purview, Intune, Entra ID, Exchange, SharePoint, Teams, Microsoft Fabric).
 Controls are rated Level 1 (minimum recommended) or Level 2 (high-security environments).
+You can target L1 or L2 from the assessment settings.

-Approximately 44 of 59 controls are auto-detected by the relay scan.
-The remaining 15 are organizational controls (e.g. "define emergency access accounts") that require manual attestation.
+Approximately 70 of 140 controls are auto-detected by the relay scan.
+The remaining 70 are organizational controls (e.g. "define emergency access accounts", PIM configuration, access reviews) that require manual attestation.

 Control statuses